 - Browse best-matched roommates based on specific questions – you can browse the profiles of others who answered a roommate questionnaire question a certain way and are not currently part of a group

 - Search and request a specific roommate – you can find a specific person by their NAU UserID (abc123) or Web Name (42587)

 Potential roommates are listed based on how well their answers in the Roommate Questionnaire match your answers.
-For freshmen, the system only displays applicants who are part of your Residential College and have completed Priority Enrollment.

 The percentage shown represents the number of questions answered the same way, so the higher the percentage, the greater the number of matched answers.
 You can click on View Profile to review responses to the Roommate Questionnaire, Personal Bio and other details.

 How do I communicate with someone I might be interested in rooming with?
 Accordion Closed

 We encourage you to communicate and get to know potential roommates to help you determine your interest in living together.
 You can message potential roommates through the housing portal by clicking on “Send Message” next to the person’s personal bio.
 While talking to a potential roommate can be intimidating, it can also be a lot of fun as you continue to share information and meet someone new.